If You Can Beat Me Rockin'...

 If You Can Beat Me Rockin'... is the second studio album by American blues musician Gary B. B. Coleman.
 The album was released in 1988 by Ichiban Records label.

 Reception

-Niles J. Frantz of AllMusic gave the album four and half stars out of five, stating "He was influenced by Jimmy Reed, T-Bone Walker, B.B.
+Niles J. Frantz of AllMusic stated: "He was influenced by Jimmy Reed, T-Bone Walker, B.B.
 King, and Lightnin' Hopkins, along with country & western, cajun, and early rock & roll."
 In his review for The Virgin Encyclopedia of the Blues Gérard Herzhaft commented "The best album yet from this strange southern bluesman.
 Sometimes luckluster but sometimes also very tasty."